gosexy/canvas/README.md

 ## gosexy/canvas

-`gosexy/canvas` is an image processing library based on ImageMagick's MagickWand, for the Go programming language.
-It uses cgo.
+`gosexy/canvas` is an image processing library for Go that uses ImageMagick's MagickWand as backend.

 ## Requeriments

-ImageMagick's development files are required.
+ImageMagick's MagickWand development files are required.

 ```sh
 # OSX